Content workflow: Why it's important and how you can create one for yourself

 The content marketers on your team play a significant role in how quickly and effectively each content project is completed.
 To keep content operations running smoothly, you'll want to make sure that each person is working in their "zone of genius" or completing tasks that make sense for their skill set, talent, and interests.

-The people part of the content workflow is often where we can make the biggest changes to the way our clients manage content.
-Ultimately, the goal here is to maximise value for our clients.
-One of the ways that we do that is by ensuring the right content team member with the right skillset knows their responsibilities for the task they’ve been assigned to carry out.
+The ‘people’ part of the content workflow is often where the biggest changes can be made.
+A great deal of value can be added just by ensuring that the right content team member with the right skillset knows their responsibilities for the task they’ve been assigned to carry out.

-To make sure the right people are focused on the right tasks, we map out the newly defined content process and determine which individual members of staff or internal teams own that responsibility.
-We determine this by considering each team member’s role and strengths as it relates to creating content.
+To make sure the right people are focused on the right tasks, map out your newly-defined content process, and determine which individual members of staff or internal teams will own that responsibility.
+It often helps to consider each team member’s role and strengths as it relates to creating content

 Content workflows can take many different forms and include a variety of different tasks and processes.
 The key to creating the best content workflows for your business is taking all of the following into consideration: